oroinc/documentation/crm/user_guide_roles/marketing_tools/email_campaigns.rst

 .. note::

-    If an Email Campaign has been created as a result of integration in :ref:`MailChimp <user-guide-mc-integration>` or :ref:`Dotmailer <user-guide-dm-integration>`, its record will be automatically created in OroCRM and related statistics will be uploaded and synchronized.
+    If an Email Campaign has been created as a result of integration in :ref:`MailChimp <user-guide-mc-integration>` or :ref:`dotmailer <user-guide-dm-integration>`, its record will be automatically created in OroCRM and related statistics will be uploaded and synchronized.